 Engagement of people who have received a redundancy benefit

-These arrangements do not apply to persons who have received a redundancy benefit from a non-APS Commonwealth employer, from a State/Territory Government employer, or from the private sector.
-There are no restrictions on such persons applying for engagement.
+These restrictions do not apply to individuals who have received a redundancy benefit from a non-APS Commonwealth employer, a State/Territory Government employer or from the private sector.

 - a severance payment, or similar payment, made to an ongoing employee on cessation of employment